StochLab/SlopedTerrainLinearPolicy/README.md

 **Note:**

 1. The test policies are by default loaded from the path *experiments/**given_logdir_name**/iterations/best_policy.npy"*, if not specified it loads the best ever policy pre-trained by us.
-2. For loading the policies from other directories, you might have to change the path from within the *test_policy.py* file.
-3. In our method we only train for +ve roll and -ve pitch conditions of support plane, the trained policy is able to generalize for other conditions too.
+2. In our method we only train for +ve roll and -ve pitch conditions of support plane, the trained policy is able to generalize for other conditions too.
-4. Our env is not fully supported for training in downhill case, but you can evalute policy in downhill conditions.
+3. Our env is not fully supported for training in downhill case, but you can evalute policy in downhill conditions.
-5. The  features like stairs, domain parameters that could be randomized, and arbitary slopes hve not yet been added in *testLaikago_policy.py and testHyQ_policy.py*.
+4. The  features like stairs, domain parameters that could be randomized, and arbitary slopes have not yet been added in *testLaikago_policy.py and testHyQ_policy.py*.